I once went all the way to Las Vegas to hang out with Jack Ruby’s old buddy, Breck Wall.

 Cumming, one of the sharpest all-around actors, plays Joe Therrian — a bisexual novelist who’s directing a film based on his marriage to Sally (Leigh), an actress who’s too old to play the character she inspired.

-Joe and Sally — who reconciled after a yearlong separation —decide to throw a party to celebrate their sixth anniversary.
+Joe and Sally — who reconciled after a yearlong separation — decide to throw a party to celebrate their sixth anniversary.

 The guestlist includes close friends (major Hollywood players, played by major Hollywood players), contentious next-door neighbors ... and the ingénue (Gwyneth Paltrow), who’s been cast in the role Sally helped create.

-In the film, Joe and Sally nuzzle each other affectionately.
+Throughout "Anniversary Party," Joe and Sally nuzzle each other affectionately.
 Looking adorable while radiating a loving onscreen chemistry.

-Cumming and Leigh, who star and share writing, directing and producing credits are close friends.
 They met during the recently much-hailed Broadway revival of Cabaret.

 “What I think is so cool about The Anniversary Party is that this might be the very first movie where you have a couple that’s married.
 And the man is openly bisexual,” Leigh explains.
 “It’s a totally accepted part of their marriage.
 And no one is judging it.”